-- PDFTeX and Source Special support did not work with ConTeXt, this has been fixed.
+• PDFTeX and Source Special support did not work with ConTeXt, this has been fixed.
 Similar for Source Special support under Windows.

 - Omega support has been added.

 - Bug fixes in the build process.

+- TeX-fold now supports folding of environments in Texinfo mode.